 Although Australian banks aren’t the best banks in the world, they’re nowhere near the worst.
 In fact, a few of the largest banks in the country are among the world’s safest.

-They don’t offer exciting interest rates or other unique banking benefits, but an Australian bank account is often a stable one, which can make it an attractive option if you tend to bank in less stable jurisdictions or if you simply want to diversify your assets.
+They don’t offer exciting interest rates or other unique banking benefits.
+However, an Australian bank account is stable, making it an attractive option if you tend to bank in less stable jurisdictions or simply want to diversify your assets.

-If you have Australian employees or vendors, for instance, it might be easier to transfer them money from an Australian bank account than from a bank account in another country.
+If you have Australian employees or vendors, for instance, it might be easier to transfer money to them from an Australian bank account than from one in another country.
 Alternatively, you may plan to invest in Australia, and having an Australian bank account may make that process a bit easier.

 Overall, an Australian bank account is like a dependable minivan.
 It’s not fun or glamorous in any sense, but it serves its purpose well.